Alabama Pedestrian Laws

 - Driving on shoulders, sidewalks, or in pedestrian-only areas

 When negligent drivers hurt pedestrians or others, they should pay for the harm they cause.
-Our attorney serving Birmingham can help you hold a liable driver financially accountable for your injury and related losses.
+Our pedestrian accident attorney serving Birmingham can help you hold a liable driver financially accountable for your injury and related losses.
 Contact the Law Office of Dwayne L. Brown online or call today for a free consultation.